-The foundation of every computing environment.
-This infrastructure could include networks, storage, servers, and virtualization.
+Infrastructure: The foundation of every computing environment.
+This infrastructure could include networks, database services, data management, data storage (known in this context as cloud storage), servers (cloud is the basis for serverless computing), and virtualization.

 Managed private cloud